Neurone/reMarkable/README.md

 Customizations for reMarkable and reMarkable 2 Paper Tablet.
 Scripts tested and working on version `2.0.x`, `2.1.x`, `2.11.x` and `3.4.x`

-## Automatically change your poweroff and suspend screens every 5 minutes
+## Automatically change your power off and suspend screens every 5 minutes

-Starting with version `2.11.x` and above (`3.x` included), ReMarkable loads the suspend screen image during the startup only, so it does not hot load from the filesystem anymore: you need to restart the device to see the new randomly selected image.

-I will explore the possibility of reloading the interface in memory.
-I already found how to reload the entire UI, but I will apply this feature only if I can find a way to do it during the device's sleep time rather than when the user is actively using it.

-### List of images
-After the installation of the script, every image in the following folders is eligible to be randomly selected for the poweroff or the suspended screen, accordingly to the dedicated folder.
+After installing this script, every image in the following folders is eligible to be randomly selected every 5 minutes for the power off or the suspended screen, accordingly to the dedicated folder.
 The name of the files is not relevant.

 ```bash
 /home/root/customization/images/poweroff
 /home/root/customization/images/suspended
 ```

-I'm sorry I cannot give credits for the beautiful images included by default in the scripts.
-I found them on Facebook but I can't find the author anymore.
-If you find the author, plase send a PR to this repo.
+This repo comes with some beautiful default images.
+I'm sorry I cannot give credits for them, but I found them on Facebook long time ago and I can't find the author anymore.
+If you find the author, please send a PR to this repo.

+Note about the suspend screen.
+Starting with version `2.11.x` and above (`3.x` included), ReMarkable loads the suspend screen image during the startup only, so it does not hot load from the filesystem anymore: you need to restart the device to see the new randomly selected image.
+I will explore the possibility of reloading the interface in memory.
+I already found how to reload the entire UI, but I will apply this feature only if I can find a way to do it during the device's sleep time rather than when the user is actively using it.

 ### Manual installation